Warm French Lentil Salad

 - 1 small onion cut in half, skin attached

-- 1 medium onion, whole, stuck with 3 whole cloves
+- 1 medium onion, whole, stuck with 3 cloves

 - 6-8 sprigs, fresh thyme

-- olive oil, enough to thinly coat the bottom of a stock pot
+- 2 tablespoons olive oil, enough to thinly coat the bottom of a soup pot

 - one large lemon, seeded and juiced, or more according to taste